-Hearing board means the hearing board of the Winston-Salem Human Relations Commission as defined in article IV of chapter 38 of the Code of the City of Winston-Salem.
+Hearing board shall mean the hearing board of the Winston-Salem Human Relations Commission as defined in Article IV of Chapter 38 of the code of the City of Winston-Salem.

-Human relations department means the Human Relations Department of the City of Winston-Salem.
+Human Relations Department means the Human Relations Department of the City of Winston-Salem.

-Human relations director means the Human Relations Department Director of the Human Relations Department of the City of Winston-Salem or the designee of said director.
+Human Relations Director means the Human Relations Department Director of the Human Relations Department of the City of Winston-Salem or the designee of said director.

 National origin means an individual's actual or perceived characteristics related to the individual's place of birth, the individual's ancestor's place of birth, language, culture, accent, ethnicity, or appearance of ethnicity.
-The term national original shall be interpreted to include discrimination on the basis of hair texture and hairstyles that are commonly associated with one's national origin.
+The term national original shall be interpreted to include discrimination on the basis of hair texture and hairstyles that ae commonly associated with one's national origin.

-Parties means the complaint and respondent, as defined by this article.
+Parties shall mean the complaint and respondent, as defined by this article.

-Person includes one or more individuals, partnerships, associations, corporations, labor organizations, legal representatives, mutual companies, joint-stock companies, trusts, unincorporated organizations, trustees in bankruptcy, receipts, or any other legal or commercial entity.
+Person includes one or more individuals, partnerships, associations, corporations, labor organizations, legal representatives, mutual companies, joint-stock companies, trusts, unincorporated organizations, trustees, trustees in bankruptcy, receipts, or any other legal or commercial entity.